NeoGranular/lanyon/_posts/2016-06-20-martial-god-chapter-01-05.md

 The reason why He Yiming began to practice late night was also in order to alleviate the anger in his heart.

 If this situation had continued on, a fight between siblings most probably would have broken out one day.
-However, fortunately, this Ripple technique's had provided him with a new hope.
+However, fortunately, this Ripple technique had provided him with a new hope.

 His eyes, which were shining like stars, slowly closed down, and the surging tides in his mind also quietened down gradually.